Philosophy Course Offerings

 PHIL 300 Modern Philosophy

 A study of the major movements and figures in European philosophy from the 16th to the 19th century.
 The focus of the course is the rise of skepticism in relation to developments in science and religion, the study of the nature of the mind, and the knowing process and claims about the nature and existence of the self, of the external world and of God.
 A number of thinkers and philosophers will be surveyed with principal emphasis on Descartes, Locke, Hume and Kant.
 Prerequisite: PHIL 207 or PHIL 210 or PHIL 213.
 Fall semester.

 PHIL / AMER 305 American Philosophy (Adv.
 Core: WT)

 A study of the development of European existentialism in the 19th and 20th centuries.
 The focus of the course is the meaning of human life and the nature of human values.
 It involves a study of existentialist conceptions of the human person and, in particular, views of human freedom and creativity, the role of the irrational in human life, the role of commitment and choice in human belief, judgment, action, and the relation of the essence and existence of the person.
-Principle figures studied are Kierkegaard, Nietzsche, Heidegger, Sartre and Camus.
+Principal figures studied are Kierkegaard, Nietzsche, Heidegger, Sartre and Camus.

 PHIL / CLAS / POLI 314 Classical and Medieval Political Thought